maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 > ### Reading Markdown
 >
 > Markdown's plain text format is easy to read and write.
-Notice how Markdown uses brackets and parentheses for creating links, and asterisks to indicate emphasis.
+Notice how Markdown uses brackets and parentheses for creating links, and asterisks to indicate spans of emphasis.

 <!--more-->